sciactive/nymphjs/packages/client/README.md

 Powerful object data storage and querying.

-The Nymph Client allows you to query and push data to a Nymph REST server from the browser.
+The Nymph Client allows you to query and push data to a Nymph REST server from the browser or Node.js.
 You can also subscribe to entities and queries on a Nymph PubSub server and be notified of changes.

 ## Installation